|Applicant Competition||Very Low|

 |Less than 15||Low||<55%|

-You will need above average high school grades to get into Franklin College.
+Applicants require above average high school grades to get into Franklin College of Indiana.
 The average high school GPA of the admitted freshman class at Franklin College was 3.4 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #23 in Indiana for highest average GPA.
 If your high school grades are above the average 3.4 GPA, you have a very good chance of being admitted as Franklin College of Indiana accepts 75% of all applicants.

 |High School GPA||Freshmen Within Range||Competitiveness|